spacetelescope/stwcs/doc/source/headerlet_def.rst

 ============
 All users get their copy of an image from the HST Archive (OTFR) after being processed with the latest image calibrations, including applying the latest available distortion models.
 The calibrated image gets passed to the user with the ``_flt.fits`` suffix and is referred to as the ``FLT`` image.
 These FLT images serve as the inputs to MultiDrizzle in order to apply the distortion models and combine the images into a single ``DRZ`` product.

 The WCS information in the FLT images has been updated to include the full distortion model, including the full polynomial solution from the IDCTAB and all the corrections formerly combined into the DGEOFILE.
-The FITSConventions_ report by Dencheva (currently available online) contains the full description of the conventions used to describe all these components in a FITS file.
+The :ref:`FITS Conventions Report <fits_conventions_tsr>` report by Dencheva contains the full description of the conventions used to describe all these components in a FITS file.
 The header now contains the following set of keywords and extensions to fully describe the WCS with distortion:

   * **Linear WCS keywords**: specifically, CRPIX, CRVAL, CTYPE, CD matrix keywords
   * **SIP coefficients**: A_*_* and B_*_*, A_ORDER, B_ORDER,
     OCX10, OCX11, OCY10, and OCY11 keywords
-  * **NPOL file**: if an NPOLFILE has been specified for the image, CPDIS and DP keywords to point to WCSDVARR extensions (Paper IV convention)
+  * **NPOL file**: if an NPOLFILE has been specified for the image, CPDIS and DP record-value keywords to point to WCSDVARR extensions (Paper IV convention)
   * **Column correction file**: if a D2IMFILE has been specified for use with the image, the D2IMEXT and D2IMERR keywords signify the use of a D2IM file extension
   * **WCSDVARR extensions**: 2 extensions for each chip with lookup tables containing